hausgold/billomat/doc/client.md

 ## User defined fields

-Additional fields can be defined for Clients/Customers as well as a few other resources.
-Documentation for user defined fields in German (5).
+Additional fields can be defined for clients/customers as well as a few other resources.

 ### List